yashmalvi525/RAZORPAY-UI-CLONE/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- [Razorpay](https://razorpay.com/) for providing an extensive payment gateway platform.
+- [Razorpay](https://razorpay.com/) for the inspiration and design reference.
-- [Node.js](https://nodejs.org/) for enabling server-side JavaScript.
+- [Tailwind CSS](https://tailwindcss.com/) for enabling rapid and responsive UI development.
-- [MongoDB](https://www.mongodb.com/) for providing a flexible NoSQL database.

 ```

 ### Instructions
 - Replace `<repository-url>` with the actual URL of your project repository.
-- Customize any sections based on your specific implementation or additional features you might have.
+- Feel free to customize any sections based on your specific design choices or features.